What is ESSENCE?

 The College and Career Readiness and Completion Act of 2013

 - The College and Career Readiness and Completion Act of 2013 requires HCC to give each WCPS student a 25% tuition discount.
-WCPS will pay part of the tuition for ESSENCE students for the first four courses a student enrolls in, and HCC will cover a portion of the tuition as well.
+WCPS will then pay part of the tuition for ESSENCE students for the first four courses a student enrolls in, and HCC will cover a portion of the tuition for the first 12 college level credits a student takes.

-- The total discounts give each WCPS student a 50% tuition discount on their first four college level courses.
+- The total discounts give each WCPS student a 50% tuition discount on their first 12 college level credits.

 - In most cases, students will be responsible for all fees and the cost of books and other materials needed for a particular course.
 WCPS students who are in the Free and Reduced Meal Program (FARM) do not pay tuition for their ESSENCE classes.
 FARM students pay the registration fees only.
 To apply for Free and Reduced Meals, go to http://schoollunchapp.com.
 You may apply by August 15 for the fall semester and December 31 for the spring semester.